Combining Quasiparticle Self-Consistent $GW$ and Machine-Learned DFT+$U$ to Assess Half-Metallicity in Co- and Ni-Based Heuslers: Introduction

 Here, we investigate the electronic and magnetic properties of four Co-based and two Ni-based Heusler compounds, whose lattice parameters are matched to InAs (or GaSb), as summarized in Table \ref{tab:table1}.
-We compare the results obtained from QPGW to DFT with the generalized gradient approximation (GGA) of Perdew, Burke, and Ernzerhof (PBE) \cite{1996_Perdew_GeneralizedGradientApproximation_PRL, PBE_erratum} and the range-separated hybrid functional of Heyd-Scuseria-Ernzerhof (HSE) \cite{Heyd2003,Heyd2003_erratum}, as well as PBE+U(BO).
-For DFT+U(BO), we have formulated a new objective function that includes the atomic magnetic moments in addition to the band structure, and we use QPGW as the reference method.
-The optimal $U$ values obtained from the BO procedure enable PBE+U(BO) to reproduce the key qualitative features of the QPGW electronic structure.
+We compare the results obtained from QP$GW$ to DFT with the generalized gradient approximation (GGA) of Perdew, Burke, and Ernzerhof (PBE) \cite{1996_Perdew_GeneralizedGradientApproximation_PRL, PBE_erratum} and the range-separated hybrid functional of Heyd-Scuseria-Ernzerhof (HSE) \cite{Heyd2003,Heyd2003_erratum}, as well as PBE+$U$(BO).
+For DFT+$U$(BO), we have formulated a new objective function that includes the atomic magnetic moments in addition to the band structure, and we use QP$GW$ as the reference method.
+The optimal $U$ values obtained from the BO procedure enable PBE+$U$(BO) to reproduce the key qualitative features of the QP$GW$ electronic structure.
 We find that the choice of electronic structure method strongly influences the results.
 In some cases, different methods even provide \textit{qualitatively} different predictions for whether a certain material is a half-metal and whether the spin polarization at the Fermi level is up or down.
 Of the materials studied here, only Co$_2$TiSn is unanimously predicted by all methods to be a half metal.
 Co$_2$ZrAl is predicted by all methods except HSE to be a half metal.
-Co$_2$MnIn is predicted by QPGW to be a near-half-metal with a high degree of minority spin polarization at the Fermi level.
+Co$_2$MnIn is predicted by QP$GW$ to have a high degree of minority spin polarization at the Fermi level.
 Our findings have significant implications for the reliability of high-throughput studies of magnetic Heuslers based on semi-local DFT.